 Herbert Hoover was instrumental in allowing the Boulder Canyon project to flourish and gain traction.
 As Secretary of Commerce from 1921-1928, Hoover helped the relevant states negotiate the Colorado River Compact and publicly backed the project.

-Hoover assumed the presidency in 1929, just after the project was approved through Congress.
-At that point it was still referred to as the “Boulder Dam” despite the construction site moving to Black Canyon.
+Hoover assumed the presidency in 1929, just after Congress approved the project.
+At that point planners still referred to the project as “Boulder Dam” despite the construction site moving to Black Canyon.

-The United States was in the middle of the Great Depression at the time, and many blamed Hoover for the crisis.
+The United States was in the middle of the Great Depression, and many blamed Hoover for the crisis.
 Nevertheless, “Hoover Dam” was the title used in all official congressional documents.

-When Hoover was voted out of office the incoming Roosevelt administration did everything in their power to remove Hoover’s association with the project.
-In 1933 Roosevelt’s Secretary of the Interior Harold Ickes announced that the Hoover Dam should revert back to being called the Boulder Dam.
+When Hoover lost his reelection campaign the incoming Roosevelt administration did everything in their power to remove Hoover’s association with the project.
+In 1933 Roosevelt’s Secretary of the Interior Harold Ickes announced that the Hoover Dam should revert back to its original name.

-It would remain as the Boulder Dam until 1947 when President Harry Truman would break with his party line and approved a congressional resolution to officially rename the completed dam the “Hoover Dam.”
+It would remain as the Boulder Dam until 1947 when President Harry Truman broke with his party’s stance and approved a congressional resolution to officially rename the completed dam the “Hoover Dam.”3

 The constant changing of the official name of the dam proved to be a nightmare for merchants in nearby Boulder City selling merchandise to the thousands of tourists.